-In order to consider rural residential demand, there are a number of unique growth opportunities occurring in Deniliquin that not captured by ABS or DPE projections.
-These opportunities provide additional evidence of future growth potential within Deniliquin, and assist in establishing future demand for development including rural residential housing.
+In order to consider large lot residential demand, there are a number of unique growth opportunities occurring in Deniliquin that not captured by ABS or DPE projections.
+These opportunities provide additional evidence of future growth potential within Deniliquin, and assist in establishing future demand for development including large lot residential housing.